What is the idea behind NFDI4Health?

 “New opportunities for data analysis in the interest of improving population health”

-Based on these limitations, the key objectives of NFDI4Health are to create new opportunities for data analysis in the interest of improving population health, in particular: (1) to enable findability of and access to structured health data from registries, administrative health databases, clinical trials, epidemiological studies and public health surveillance, (2) to implement a health data framework for centralised searching and accessing existing decentralised epidemiological/ clinical data infrastructures, (3) to enhance data sharing, record linkage, harmonised data quality assessments, federated analyses of personal health data in compliance with privacy regulations and ethics principles, (4) to enable the development and deployment of new, machine processable consent mechanisms and innovative data access services by operationalising the FAIR data principles, (5) to foster data sharing and cooperation between clinical research, epidemiological and public health communities, (6) to foster interoperability of currently fragmented IT solutions related to metadata repositories, cohort browsing, data quality and harmonisation, (7) to develop business models to secure sustainability of structures and services.
+Based on these limitations, the key objectives of NFDI4Health are to create new opportunities for data analysis in the interest of improving population health, in particular: (1) to enable findability of and access to structured health data from registries, administrative health databases, clinical trials, epidemiological studies and public health surveillance, (2) to implement a health data framework for centralised searching and accessing existing decentralised epidemiological/ clinical data infrastructures, (3) to enhance data sharing, record linkage, harmonised data quality assessments, federated analyses of personal health data in compliance with privacy regulations and ethics principles, (4) to enable the development and deployment of new, machine processable consent mechanisms and innovative data access services by operationalising the FAIR data principles, (5) to foster data sharing and cooperation between clinical research, epidemiological and public health communities and (6) to foster interoperability of currently fragmented IT solutions related to metadata repositories, cohort browsing, data quality and harmonisation.

 The overarching aim of NFDI4Health is to create an infrastructure based on standards which thus enables harmonisation, is expandable and facilitates the retrieval and use of public health data, (dietary) exposure data as well as clinical trial data, facilitating structured combination and interoperability.